 32%

-Ransomware attack victims who paid a ransom to recover their data in 2021
+The number of ransomware attack victims paying a ransom to retrieve their data in 2021

 Ransomware is a type of malicious cyberattack in which an attacker encrypts an organization's data and demands a ransom payment to restore access.
 In some cases, attackers can also steal organizational information and request additional payments in exchange for not disclosing information to authorities, competitors, or the public.
 Regarding these types of ransomware attacks, in ETL 2021 it is known that in 2020 the average ransom requested has more than doubled to $170,000, where previously in 2019 it was around $80,000.